Pokeglitch/poketre2/abstract-rgbds/README.md

 ## Warning
 This library uses a lot of nested macro calls, which will lengthen build time a bit.
-It might also be necessary to increase the recursive depth limit if it keeps are catching false infinite-loop errors when building.
+It might also be necessary to increase the recursive depth limit if it keeps catching false infinite-loop errors when building.
 This is done be using the `-r` argument for `rgbasm`

 # How to use